danielbodnar/bodnar.dev/experience.md

 ### iPeople.com

 Provided technical advice and support to help customers leverage proprietary ODBC drivers to access an archaic database system used by hospitals (Meditech).

 ---

-## Early Career Highlights

-- Built my first website at **11**, on a legal pad...in my bathroom... four years after the birth of the Internet
-- At **17** I was writing **HL7** (medical data exchange) protocols in MS DOS-based FoxPro 2.1
-- At **19** I accepted a position as Windows Network Administration/SysAdmin of a small office, responsible for domain controllers, workstations, and firewalls
-- Launched and ran **TACC Support** for five years, managing up to five employees

----